-More and more farmers’ markets, farm-to-table restaurants, and locally-made bazaars are appearing in cities across the nation.
+More and more farmers’ markets, farm-to-table restaurants, and locally-made bazaars appear in cities across the nation.
 Buying local has become a defining trend of our time — and that’s a great thing.
-Not only does buying local improve your community, but it also helps reduce your overall carbon footprint.
+Not only does buying locally improve your community, but it also helps reduce your overall carbon footprint.